No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Impact:** High
 - **Threat type:** Information Disclosure
 - **Potential mitigations:**
-  1. Mask the input of each word in the mnemonic like password when the user is entering the mnemonic
+  1. Mask the input of each word in the mnemonic when the user is entering the mnemonic, similar to how user entry of passwords are typically handled in most software
   2. Whenever the user wants to view the mnemonic, display a dialog box that asks the user if they are in an environment safe from prying eyes

 [Back to top ↑](#table-of-contents)